janusboandersen/frdm_kl25z_minimal_build/docs/README_template.md

 - Make sure to have binaries in path.
     - On macOS/Linux update your rc-file with `export PATH=/Applications/ArmGNUToolchain/14.3.rel1/arm-none-eabi/bin:$PATH`, or similar.

-#### DAPLink (CMSIS-DAP debug probe interface)
-- Replace stock PEMicro closed-source bootloader + interface.
-- Download DAPLink firmware file v0253 from [daplink.io](https://daplink.io/).
-- Connect the board in bootloader/maintenance mode (hold reset and plug in OpenSDA port).
-- Best done in Linux: Mount device and copy file onto the FAT16 partition.
-    - On Linux: `cp 0253_k20dx_frdmkl25z_0x8000.bin /path-to-mount/BOOTLOADER/ && sync`.
-- Power cycle board.
-It should show up as a USB MSD named DAPLink.
+#### Pipx
+- Package manager for Python CLI apps.
+- Install using package manager.
+    - On macOS: `brew install pipx`, `pipx ensurepath`.

 #### PyOCD
 - Communicate with CMSIS-DAP to flash and debug MCU.
 Provides GDB server support.
 - Easiest way to install is your Python package manager.
-    - On macOS: `brew install pipx`, `pipx ensurepath`, `pipx install pyocd`.
+    - On macOS: `pipx install pyocd`.
-- Plug in board and check that it enumerates: `pyocd list`.
+- Plug in board and check that it enumerates the debug probes: `pyocd list --probes`.
+- Confirm that PyOCD has built-in target support: `pyocd list --targets | grep -i kl25`.
 - FYI, the OpenSDA chip is Kinetis K-series K20DX128VFM5.

+#### Pyelftools
+- Inspect and test ELF via Python3.
+- Install in local environment via Python package manager.
+    - On macOS: `python3 -m venv .pyenv`, `source .pyenv/bin/activate`, `python3 -m pip install pyelftools`.

 #### Useful VS Code extensions:
 - C/C++ Tool (`ms-vscode.cpptools`).